apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-metaservice/config-fdb.md

           requests:
             storage: "200Gi"
 ```
-The above configuration uses the default StorageClass to create a 200Gi storage for the fdb service.
+The above configuration uses the default StorageClass to create a 200Gi storage for the FDB service.
 If you need to specify a StorageClass, uncomment it and replace the variable `{storageClassName}` with the name of the StorageClass you want to specify.

 Add the above configuration to the [`DorisDisaggregatedMetaSerivce`](../install-quickstart.md#Install DorisDisaggregatedMetaService) resource that needs to be deployed.